department-of-veterans-affairs/next-build/READMEs/test-strategy.md

 #### Unit Testing

 The team has landed on Jest as the primary tool for unit testing.
 Jest is easier to install, configure, and use than its primary competitor in the space, Mocha.
 Generally speaking, the burden of writing unit tests in Jest is very, very low.
 We should expect near-100% coverage of any code added or revised within the codebase.
+Over time, as well-covered code is added to the codebase, we should expect to be able to raise our coverage thresholds.

+In my experience, mocking tends to be the most labor-intensive and irritating part of writing unit tests, but JavaScript's natural strengths and ease of techniques like monkey-patching can make this a lot more pleasant.

 #### Integration Testing

+Integration Testing, as used in this document, is really "unit testing beyond the unit," expanding the focus to collections of units that work together.
+Some developers historically refered to this as a system test.
+As the boundary between this and unit testing is fairly blurry, we can expect to use the same tools for this purpose as we use in Unit Testing, and the same general patterns and ideas should apply.

 #### Test Coverage